ks961/strict-env/README.md

 # strict-env

 `strict-env` is a simple utility that automatically loads environment variables from pre-defined `.env` files when imported or required in your project.
-It ensures strict syntax checks of your environment variables before your system starts, preventing potential issues from missing or misconfigured variables.
+It ensures strict syntax checks and validation of your environment variables before your system starts, preventing potential issues from missing or misconfigured variables.

 ## Why Choose `strict-env`?

-Unlike other solutions, `strict-env` provides **strict syntax checks** of your `.env` files, ensuring that your environment variables are correctly set up.
+Unlike other solutions, `strict-env` provides **strict syntax checks and validation** of your `.env` files, ensuring that your environment variables are correctly set up.
 If any environment variables are missing or have invalid values, `strict-env` throws **clear, explicit errors**.
 This helps you catch potential misconfigurations before your application runs, avoiding runtime issues.

 With `strict-env`, you can be confident that your environment variables are loaded correctly, and your application is running with the proper configuration from the start.